Q-Technologies/puppet-psgi/README.md

 It takes the following paramters:
 * `web_server_name` - web server name name to use (*i.e. the domain name you are serving on*), otherwise use the resource name
 * `socket_dir` - specify a different socket directory, just for this web server name - overriding what's specified in Nginx
-* `environment` - specify a different environment - defaults to production
+* `app_environment` - specify a different application deployment environment - defaults to production
 * `binary` - the full path to the PSGI binary (`plackup`)
 * `server` - the PSGI server to use - defaults to `Starman`
 * `workers` - the number of workers to start - defaults to `2`